On the Wasserstein median of probability measures: Special Cases

 where $w_n^{(t)} = \pi_n/\|Q^{(t)} - Q_n\|$ and $\tilde{w}_n^{(t)} = w_n^{(t)}/\sum_{n=1}^N w_n^{(t)}$.
 The solution of \eqref{problem:IRLS_functional} is explicitly expressed as a weighted sum of $Q_n$'s,

 which can be easily shown by solving for the Gateaux derivative of $G_t (Q)$.
-From a computational point of view, this accounts for updating the coefficients only without actually computing the quantity of interest at every iteration.
-We note that the Wasserstein median problem for one-dimensional probability measures admits a unique minimizer if quantile functions $Q_1,\ldots,Q_N$ are not collinear \citep{vardi_2000_MultivariateL1medianAssociated, minsker_2015_GeometricMedianRobust}.
+This accounts for updating the coefficients only without actually computing the quantity of interest at every iteration.
+We note that the Wasserstein median problem for one-dimensional probability measures admits a unique minimizer if the quantile functions $Q_1,\ldots,Q_N$ are not collinear \citep{vardi_2000_MultivariateL1medianAssociated, minsker_2015_GeometricMedianRobust}.